lucastan96/yt-desk/README.md

 # yt-desk

-YTDesk is a simple Electron app to check Youtube subscriber count using channel ids.
+YTDesk is a simple Electron app built with Angular to check Youtube subscriber count using channel ids.
 This is my first attempt with Electron to get an idea of how it works.

 # Introduction